- Show All

 If you need some home exercise equipment or some home treatment products, our online shop may be useful for you.

-Qld Health has recently announced that registered massage therapists may resume clinical practice with some social distancing guidelines etc. Most massage therapists have recommenced their clinics and are taking bookings.
-You can book online 24/7.
+Qld Health has recently announced that registered massage therapists may resume clinical practice with some social distancing guidelines etc. You can book online 24/7.

 Face to face in-clinic consultations is currently continuing with heightened virus transmission protocols for our staff and patients.
 PhysioWorks is doing everything it can to maintain COVID-19 Safe Zones within our clinics.
 All patients who are self-isolating, have had a known COVID-19 contact or have early symptoms will NOT be permitted to attend PhysioWorks.
 You should be abiding by Queensland Health instructions.
 TeleHealth Online Physio Consultation is the ONLY physio option available to you at the moment.

 We Are Keeping Our Clinics a COVID19-Free Zone!

 - PhysioWorks will NOT be seeing patients with a fever in a face-to-face consultation.
 Consider a TeleHealth Online Physio Appointment.

 - All patients are requested to use the hand sanitiser provided in reception on arrival.

 - If you have a cough, we will ask you to wear a facemask.

 - In-clinic appointments will be available to healthy asymptomatic or GP-approved patients.

 - Patients will be able to phone check-in and then either wait in their car or outside the clinic for their appointment.
 Our receptionist will call you when the previous consultation has finished avoiding unnecessary reception congregation.